mattsmithdev/mattsmithdev.github.io/_posts/2015-05-25-ASPNET-5-How-to-Add-New-Bower-Libraries-with-Gulp.md

 {% endhighlight %}
 This tells Gulp to perform a function when you call 'copy' or 'clean'.
 So, this is the second piece to the puzzle of adding a client side library to your project.
 Bower let us bring down the package and Gulp will copy over the appropriate bits into your project.

 We could simply add a line to the bower variable in the gulp copy/clean function defined above that will copy over the 'dist' folder contents from our materialize library.
 That will work just fine.
 Problem though is that for every library you want to add, you'll need to remember to add it to 'bower.json' and 'gulpfile.json'.
 I hate having to do similar things in two different places every time.
-To get around this enter a nice Node.js package called "[Main-Bower-Files](https://github.com/ck86/main-bower-files)".
+To get around this enter a nice Node.js package called "[Main-Bower-Files](https://github.com/ck86/main-bower-files)" from Christopher Knötschke.

 Main-Bower-Files will look in your Bower cache directory and pull out the main pieces of each library.
 This will save you from having to update that bower javascript variable with every client side package you want to use.
 First step is to add Main-Bower-Files.
 You can do that by opening another file in your project, 'package.json'.
 Add in "main-bower-files" like so...
 {% highlight JavaScript %}